 This will be done in a not for profit manner, with very little money going through the business.
 As with the 6 grants that I had helped clubs and groups obtain prior to setting up Integr8archery those monies go straight to the group who we applied on behalf of.

 My costs?
 Will always be very minimal and again have been set out clearly to ensure anything that does come in is spent on projects.
 My two main expenses are petrol and storage costs, the kit has to live somewhere and I am grateful that Lok n Store gave me a deal to help keep the cost as low as I could.
+Yes you can make a donation and this will help cover costs and also anything surplus will be spent on projects and will be clearly shown in the accounts verified by my amazing auditor at the end of each business year.

 So, what does all of that mean?
-I cannot change the way the money is spent, now itā€™s all signed off.
+I cannot change the way the money is spent, now it’s all signed off.
 If I decided I wanted to I cannot close the business down and re-start with the money, once agreed and signed off by the government it is set in stone.
 I had to nominate a registered charity who would receive monies in the account if I close it, I chose Youth Sports Trust having worked with them during my time as an Archery GB ambassador.

 So no matter what the future brings, who I might collaborate with, anyone who gives money to help fund projects is assured I will only be spending it in the manner set out.